 In the coming years, Paraguay is poised to become one of the largest beef exporters in the world.
 This is partly due to a joint plan between the government, national producers and traders to ramp-up production.

-While an increase in beef production will bring great economic benefits to the country, where poverty remains to be a challenge, there are grave concerns for the environment if the industry’s growth is not managed sustainably.
+While an increase in beef production will bring great economic benefits to the country, where poverty remains to be a challenge, this growth must be managed sustainably.
 Over the last 15 years, Paraguay lost a greater share of its forest than almost any other country on Earth.
-This land clearing is often driven by the nation’s agricultural sector, including the beef industry.

 The Good Growth Solution

-- Contributing to public awareness of the Chaco region’s productive and aesthetic values through an online website and outreach efforts in coordination with the National University of Asuncion.
+- Contributing to public awareness about the Chaco through an online website and outreach efforts in coordination with the National University of Asuncion.

-- Supporting efforts to drive commodity expansion, where necessary, away from forested and important conservation areas.
-This includes revision of key rules and national definitions for land-use planning, conservation areas, zoning and land conversion.
+- Supporting efforts to drive commodity expansion away from forested and important conservation areas.
+This includes revision of key rules and national definitions for land use planning, conservation areas, zoning and land conversion.

-- Conducting an economic analysis of the environmental costs and benefits of degraded land-use, which will help to gauge the magnitude of required incentives and opportunities to attract industry support.
+- Conducting an economic analysis of the environmental costs and benefits of degraded land use, which will help to gauge the magnitude of incentives and opportunities to attract industry support.